foods to foster a healthy relationship when recovering from AFRID

 • For adults, weight loss; for children, failure to gain weight

-Additionally, individuals with ARFID experience extreme aversions toward foods outside their list of safe foods.
+In addition to these symptoms of ARFID, individuals experience extreme aversions toward foods outside their list of safe foods.
 These aversions can be so intense they elicit strong emotional responses like anxiety, fear, crying, and/or physical reactions like vomiting or choking.
 As long as they have access to these safe foods, individuals with ARFID experience great difficulty and lack interest in trying other foods.

 Potential Health Consequences of ARFID